 Kurt: And you would have appreciated if…

 Julie: It affirms her right and ability to get revelation.
-That’s the first step [00:37:00] she makes to be a partner with the Lord in her call.
+The first step [00:37:00] she makes is to be a partner with the Lord in her call.
 And if you deny that to her, then you have just chopped off the leg on the stool she needs to access the Lord’s help.
-It’s what we have to affirm that we all get revelation.
+It’s what we have to affirm, that we all get revelation.

 On the other hand, as a counselor, I was sister Tanner’s counselor for five years, almost.
-And she divided things up so that we had different bodies – a ward that we supervised.
-It would have been easy to just say, “This is my part and take off and go.”
+And she divided things up so that we had different bodies of work that we supervised.
+It would have been easy just to say, “This is my part and take off and go.”

 Kurt: It’s not just about your assignments.
 Right?

 Julie: From that moment.
 I really changed my focus with regard to my president.
-I accepted the assignments and I worked but I was more compassionate toward her.
+I accepted the assignments, and I worked, but I was more compassionate toward her.
 I wanted to lift her burden.
-I wanted to be an Aaron on her to lift up her hands.
+I wanted to be an Aaron or Hur to lift up her hands.

-I was thinking, “Oh, we’re a team, we’re presidency and this is all fun.”
+I was thinking, “Oh, we’re a team, we’re a presidency, and this is all fun.”
 But Brother Neider helped me see she’s the president.
 She carries a different weight.

 Kurt: Wow.
 And what did that look like day to day or week to week?
 Was it just touching base with her, asking her more often?

 They didn’t even explore the air of his calling.
-They were always focused on helping him be the best prophet he can be.
-As general president, that was one of my big takeaways.
+They were always focused on helping him be the best prophet he could be.
+As General President, that was one of my big takeaways.

 Kurt: So in that context, what would you say?
-Obviously, you served a lot of councils, and we’re in meetings with the first presidency and others.
-I know that there’s a lot of Relief Society Presidency out there, primary presidents who sit in Ward Council feeling [00:40:00] like…speaking up and sharing opinion, and then people disagree or the bishops sort of takes a different direction.
+You served in a lot of councils, and we’re in meetings with the first presidency and others.
+I know that there’s a lot of Relief Society presidents out there, Primary presidents, who sit in ward council feeling [00:40:00] like…speaking up and sharing an opinion, and then people disagree or the bishop sort of takes a different direction.
 What best practices would you give for a sister in the church in leadership who sits on a council?

 Julie: First of all, remember those first lessons, that we all get revelation towards building people, and this is all about delegation.
 So really you have to get over yourself.
 Get over yourself, because it’s not about you.
 It’s the Lord’s work.
 You’re His agent.
-You can’t do this in the correct way if you are trying to stand out as a visible voice or a representative.
+You can’t correctly do this if you are trying to stand out as a visible voice or a representative.

 Kurt: Wow.
 Because there’s a balance there, right?

 Julie: Yeah, well.
-But that it’s a choice which way do I face.
-And so I looked at him and wishes the Spirit just showed me.
-I said, “President, I stand with you and I face out to the church.”
+But it’s a choice, which way do I face.
+And so I looked at him, and the Spirit just told me.
+I said, “President, I stand with you, and I face out to the church.”

-Kurt: I mean, it’s so easy probably for I… regardless what calling, not just Relief Society, but there is probably a good question for a Relief society president or Young Men’s president or Elders Quorum president to stop and say, “It might sort of trying [00:42:00] to face towards the bishop rather than with the bishop.”
+Kurt: I mean, it’s so easy probably… regardless what calling, not just Relief Society, but there is probably a good question for a Relief society president or Young Men’s president or elders quorum president to stop and say, “Am I trying [00:42:00] to face towards the bishop rather than with the bishop.”

 Julie: Yeah.
 I can come every week and advocate a certain cause of action and put pressure on the bishop to act in a certain way.
 Or I can stand with him and face out to the ward…

-Kurt: And have the advocation [SP] go that way.
+Kurt: And have the advocation go that way.